P3drio/Imagen-classification/README.md

 A garbage classification work for data analysis course, math degree.

 Open with Google Colab.

 Had +90% accuracy, wich is very good for this kind of projects.
+I use pytorch for this model.